Nonconcentration of return times: Introduction

-The construction of Section \ref{secsharp} is related to the finite collision property.
-Recall that an infinite graph $G$ has the {\em finite collision property} if two simple random walks $X_t$ and $Y_t$ collide only finitely many times almost surely, i.e., the set $\{t : X_t = Y_t\}$ is almost surely finite.
-It is obvious that any bounded-degree transient graph have the finite collision property, and it is an easy exercise to check that $\Z$ and $\Z^2$ do not have the finite collision property.
-In fact, any transitive recurrent graph does not have the finite collision property (to see this, note that in a transitive graph the number of collisions has a geometric distribution, hence it is a.s. finite if and only if it has finite mean).
+The construction of Section~\ref{secsharp} is related to the finite collision property.
+Recall that an infinite graph $G$ has the \textit{finite collision property} if two simple random walks $X_t$ and $Y_t$ collide only finitely many times almost surely, that is, the set $\{t\dvtx X_t = Y_t\}$ is almost surely finite.
+It is not hard to see, using reversibility, that any bounded-degree transient graph has the finite collision property, and it is an easy exercise to check that $\Z$ and $\Z^2$ do not have the finite collision property.
+In fact, any transitive recurrent graph does not have the finite collision property (to see this, note that in a transitive graph the number of collisions has a geometric distribution, hence it is a.s. finite if and only if it has finite mean, and this mean is finite if and only if the graph is transient).

-It is a surprising discovery of Krishanpur and Peres \cite{KP} that there exists recurrent graphs with the finite collision property.
+It is a surprising discovery of Krishnapur and Peres~\cite{KP} that there exist recurrent graphs with the finite collision property.
 In these graphs, both random walks visit every vertex infinitely often, but only collide finitely many times.
-Their constructions involve the {\em comb} product of two graphs and is defined as follows.
-Given two graph $G$, $H$ and a vertex $v\in H$ define Comb$_v(G,H)$ to be the graph with vertex set $V(G) \times V(H)$ and edge set
+Their constructions involve the \textit{comb} product of two graphs and is defined as follows.
+Given two graphs $G$, $H$ and a vertex $v\in H$, define $\mathrm{Comb}_v(G,H)$ to be the graph with vertex set $V(G) \times V(H)$ and edge set

-Krishanpur and Peres prove in \cite{KP} that Comb$_0(G,\Z)$ and Comb$_{(0,0)}(G, \Z^2)$ have the finite collision property whenever $G$ is an infinite recurrent graph with bounded degrees.
-They asked (see first question of Section $4$ of \cite{KP}) whether Comb$_v(G,H)$ has the finite collision property whenever $G$ and $H$ are infinite recurrent graphs.
-Our next result answers their question negatively.

-\begin{theorem} There exists a bounded-degree, connected, infinite graph $H$ and a vertex $v\in H$ such that Comb$_{v}(\Z, H)$ does not have the finite collision property. \end{theorem}
+Krishnapur and Peres prove in~\cite{KP} that $\mathrm{Comb}_0(G,\Z)$ and $\mathrm{Comb}_{(0,0)}(G, \Z^2)$ have the finite collision property whenever $G$ is an infinite recurrent graph with bounded degrees.
+They asked (see first question of Section 4 of~\cite{KP}) whether $\mathrm{Comb}_v(G,H)$ has the finite collision property whenever $G$ and $H$ are infinite recurrent graphs.
+Our next result answers their question negatively. \begin{theorem} There exists a bounded-degree, connected, infinite graph $H$ and a vertex $v\in H$ such that $\mathrm{Comb}_{v}(\Z, H)$ does not have the finite collision property. \end{theorem}